Steel Authority of India Limited: NTPC SAIL Power Company Limited (NSPCL)

 A 50:50 joint venture between Steel Authority of India Ltd. (SAIL) and National Thermal Power Corporation Ltd. (NTPC Ltd.).
-It manages the captive power plants at Rourkela, Durgapur and Bhilai with a combined capacity of 314 MW.
-It has installed additional capacity by implementation of 500 MW (2 x 250 MW Units) power plant at Bhilai.
-The commercial generation of Unit 1 commenced in April 2009 and the Unit 2 in October 2009.
+It manages the captive power plants at Rourkela, Durgapur, and Bhilai with a combined capacity of 314 MW.
+It has installed additional capacity by the implementation of a 500 MW (2 x 250 MW Units) power plant at Bhilai.
+The commercial generation of Unit 1 commenced in April 2009, and that of Unit 2 in October 2009.